am0wa/tsjam-logger/README.md

 // [app170723][2024-02-06T16:47:56.398Z][debug] Logged in  { name: 'Bob', password: '***' }
 ```

-**Note:** U could pass `sanitizeSensitiveTranslator` in createLogger to always sanitize sensitive fields by default.
+**Note:** to always sanitize sensitive fields use `sanitizeSensitiveTranslator` config option.
 Yet it's more perf optimized to sanitize only when needed.

 ### Stack Visibility (show / hide / trim)